jemish8/Algorithms-2020fall/homeworks/Homework02.md

 Discuss the two dynamic programing approaches.
 If you were asked to implement, which one would you choose, and why?

 # Question 5
-Comapare and discuss the running times of a recursive solution (without memoization) and a the dynamic programming solution to the rod curring problem.
+Compare and discuss the running times of a recursive solution (without memoization) and a the dynamic programming solution to the rod curring problem.